Business Insider Is Hiring A Marketing Manager

 - intrinsic drive for great customer service

 The role offers a unique chance to immerse in marketing, research and business journalism with a dynamic, entrepreneurial team.
-The ideal candidate has at least 4 years of marketing experience.
-Please apply here.
+It is full-time and is based in our New York City office.
+The ideal candidate has at least 2 years of marketing experience.
+To apply, please email a resume and short cover letter to [email protected].
 Thanks in advance.

 Business Insider Emails & Alerts